anonette/GPTeam/README.md

 GPTeam uses GPT-4 to create multiple agents who collaborate to achieve predefined goals.
 The main objective of this project is to explore the potential of GPT models in enhancing multi-agent productivity and effective communication.

-Video demo of the AI fable: [https://www.youtube.com/watch?v=cIxhI1d6NsM](https://youtu.be/xIZlo0f8vic?t=2)
+Video demo of the AI fable (appropriated the original use case): [https://www.youtube.com/watch?v=cIxhI1d6NsM](https://youtu.be/xIZlo0f8vic?t=2)

 Read more about the architecture here: https://blog.langchain.dev/gpteam-a-multi-agent-simulation/